AriFordsham/GHCWiki/attic/building/build-system/new.md

 GNU **make** has a clever strategy for handling this kind of scenario.
 It first reads all the included Makefiles, and then tries to build each one if it is out-of-date, using the rules in the Makefiles themselves.
-When it has brought all the Makefiles up-to-date, it restarts itself to read the newly-generated Makefiles.
+When it has brought all the included Makefiles up-to-date, it restarts itself to read the newly-generated Makefiles.